 Shannon was overjoyed to spread her message to the youth honour runners, whom she proudly refers to as the New Messengers.
 That message is this: “Never forget our past, because in it lies so many gifts for us about who we are and what we can be.
 We’re so much more than we ever give ourselves credit to be.”

 When you consider that Shannon only began this journey in 2004, and when you hear the enthusiasm bubbling over when she talks about honour running, it’s clear she’s just getting warmed up.
-There’s no doubt she’ll be taking part in many more honour runs over the years.
+There’s no doubt she has many more honour runs to carry out.

 Looking forward, she hopes to make both Journey Back to Batoche and the 100-Mile Journey annual events.
 She’ll also continue to participate in the Billy Loutit Despatch Triathlon, but as a spectator and fan.
 “I think I’ve done what I was supposed to do for that,” she says.
 “I just want to go out there to honour the participants and offer my support.”